Worries About Stumbling Over Your Words Or Being Inarticulate

 One obvious cause of this problem is anxiety.
 Sometimes it's because you're generally anxious about social situations.
 It's also possible to get caught in a vicious cycle where you're nervous about not being able to speak well, which makes you more likely to stumble over your words, which makes you even more worried next time.

 Some people with this fear struggled in school when they were younger.
 As adults they have insecurities and mental baggage about being "dumb", and are extra self-conscious about how they come across in conversations.
-They think if they get tongue tied for a second everyone will suddenly realize how dim-witted they are.
-These people may be perfectly intelligent, but the images we form of ourselves in childhood based on a handful of negative experiences can be hard to shake, even when they're inaccurate.
+They think if they get tongue tied for a second everyone will suddenly realize how dimwitted they are.
+They may be perfectly intelligent, but the images we form of ourselves in childhood based on a handful of negative experiences can be hard to shake, even when they're inaccurate.

 What to do if you stumble over your words